wpXPRESS-WP-support/DIVInizer/readme.txt

 Plus we include tons of other stuff like adding/updating content on your site, improving speed, security, backups, and safe updates.
 We even give you access to thousands of dollars worth of premium plugins (on our Boxcar and above plans).
 If this is interesting to you, check out [our plans](https://wordx.press/wp-support-plans/) and sign up today!
 We'd love to help you with DIVInizer, Divi Theme, and *much* more.

-== Screenshots ==
+== Installation ==

-1. Author box and related posts.
-2. DIVInizer options.
-3. Image in Divi lightbox.
-4. Post with sidebar removed.
+1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the Plugins > Add New page by searching "divinizer".
+2. Activate the plugin.
+3. Go to Divi > DIVInizer to turn on features.

 == Credits ==